Affiliate links on Android Authority may earn us a commission. Learn more.

 The best option is to get those videos off your phone.
 If you need to keep photos and videos on your phone, then all future ones should be optimized.
 This will keep slightly lower quality and smaller versions on your iPhone, while the originals are kept in iCloud.

 - Go to Settings > Photos and choose Optimize Phone Storage.
-This will save everything as Apple HEIC format, instead of JPG.
+This will save everything in Apple HEIC format, instead of JPG.
 But you can easily convert HEIC images back to JPG if you wish.

 - For video, go to Settings > Camera and change the format under Record Video and Record Slo-mo.
 You can also use a third-party app like Video Compress to compress the ones already on your phone.